 Also of interest is that Rye has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 24.82% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 24.82% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Rye is a great place for families with children to consider.
 First of all, many other families with children live here, making Rye a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Rye has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
-Finally, Rye’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.
+Finally, Rye’s overall crime rate is lower than average for the country.

 Rye is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Rye is a very ethnically-diverse city.
 The people who call Rye home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rye residents report their race to be White, followed by Asian.
 Important ancestries of people in Rye include Irish, German, Italian, English, and Polish.